-Prescription weight loss medications, including GLP-1 agonists, orlistat, and setmelanotide, are more likely to be effective for some people.
+Prescription weight loss medications, including GLP-1 agonists, orlistat, and setmelanotide, may be effective for some people.
 But other lifestyle changes are still necessary for long-term success.

-- reducing absorption of nutrients such as fat, making you take in fewer calories
+- reducing the absorption of nutrients, such as fat, making you take in fewer calories

 - increasing fat burning, making you burn more calories

-Several drugs have been approved by the Food and Drug Administration (FDA) for weight loss for overweight and obesity.
+The Food and Drug Administration (FDA) has approved several drugs for losing weight with overweight and obesity.
 These medications require a prescription from a doctor and should only be taken under medical supervision.

 - orlistat (Xenical)

 - naltrexone/bupropion (Contrave)